Nature and Wellbeing volunteer, Sue, led seasonal art workshops with members of Chard Memory Café.

 “It didn’t take long for people to get really stuck in with creating their Blackdown scenes.
 The activity was a great talking point among the group, and there was a clear enthusiasm for people to involve themselves.
 The finished products were lovely, and really capture the colours of The Blackdown Hills.
 It will be lovely to see the pieces displayed.”

-Staff members at Ferne Animal Sanctuary have become ‘dementia friends’ – Alzheimer’s Society’s initiative to encourage people to increase their knowledge and understanding of dementia.
-The team at Ferne now supports regular visits from the Memory Café members and offers volunteering opportunities.
+Staff members at Ferne Animal Sanctuary became ‘dementia friends’ – Alzheimer’s Society’s initiative to encourage people to increase their knowledge and understanding of dementia.
+The team at Ferne went on to support regular visits from the Memory Café members and offer volunteering opportunities.